-JAMES ANTONUCCI has over a decade of experience in West Hartford Public Schools.
+JAMES ANTONUCCI has well over a decade of experience in West Hartford Public Schools.
 Prior to coming to West Hartford, Mr. Antonucci taught at the secondary level in public and private schools in CT and NY.
 His instrumental and choral groups have received first place and finalist recognition at many regional and national competitions including Downbeat Magazine Student Music Awards, Essentially Ellington Competition at Jazz at Lincoln Center, National Jazz Festival, and the Berklee College of Music High School Jazz Festival.

 Mr. Antonucci also has experience in the non-profit sector as Manager of Educational Programs, K-12 at Jazz at Lincoln Center in NYC.
 During this time he traveled around the country and was an advocate for public school music education and jazz education programs in general.

 Since coming to West Hartford, Mr. Antonucci has worked at Aiken ES, Bugbee ES, Charter Oak ES and Sedgwick MS. He also has taught improvisation and worked with the jazz bands at King Philip, Bristow, and Hall.
-The past six summers, Mr. Antonucci has directed a jazz camp for middle school students in the greater hartford area through WHPS summer schools.
-Mr. Antonucci is currently the CMEA All State Jazz Chair.
+The past seven summers, Mr. Antonucci has directed a jazz camp for middle school students in the greater Hartford area through WHPS summer schools.
+Mr. Antonucci has been the CMEA All State Jazz Chair Co-Chair since 2014.

 Mr. Antonucci has an undergraduate degree from the University of Miami (FL) as a saxophone, jazz and studio music performance major, and has a Master of Arts in music education from New York University.
 He has his sixth year degree in Educational Leadership from SCSU.